anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 in industrial systems to separate domains with different security needs -- see also {{infrastructure-isolation}}.
-Such scenarios lead to similar requirements if the TLS channel carrying the requester authentication is terminated and thus request messages need to be forwarded on further channels before the registrar or RA can authorize the certification request.
+Such scenarios lead to similar requirements if the TLS channel that carries the requester authentication is terminated before the actual requester authorization is performed.
+Thus request messages need to be forwarded on further channels before the registrar or RA can authorize the certification request.
 In order to preserve the requester authentication, authentication information needs to be retained and ideally bound directly to the certification request.